Solutions With A Passion for Putting Clients First

 The 2.5-acre garden located along the shoreline of Lake Michigan, just south of Belmont Harbor, highlights a 30-foot-tall sculpture designed by the late artist and activist Keith Haring and donated to the Park District.

-The AIDS Garden is slated to be a public space that will bring together a diverse group of individuals supporting this Chicago landmark.
+The AIDS Garden is a public space that brings together a diverse group of partners in support of this Chicago landmark.
+The garden serves as a place for reflection, celebration, hope, education, community, healing, and most of all, inclusion.

 Project Facts